Week 16: Transfer Apple Basket Solutions

 Purpose: Students will no longer be asked for the total number of apples in each basket.
 By this point, they should not need to count them.
-There understanding of where the first and second numbers in the multiplication problem come from should be sufficiently developed.
+There understanding of where the first and second numbers in the division problem come from should be sufficiently developed.
 This activity focuses on strengthening their ability to solve the problem, and arrive at the correct answer.
-As students enter the total number of apples, their comprehension of where the answer comes from will be strengthened.
+As students enter the total number of baskets, their comprehension of where the answer comes from will be strengthened.

 Use Math Vocabulary: